JJ/perl6em/txt/1-liners.md

 interpreter, what's wrong.
 However, the problem is that in this new Perl6 language it simply cannot be done that way, so it says `in Perl 6 please use ?? and !!`.
 You see?
-Not only I understand you, but take you by the hand to the use of features thar are almost, but not quite, the same as you did before.
+Not only I understand you, but take you by the hand to the use of features that are almost, but not quite, the same as you did before.

 Misunderstandings will happen here, there and everywhere.
 So it is